 - Shingu-Yinomine Onsen Bus: ¥1500

+I bet you’re wondering, is Japan expensive?
+And the answer is – it depends.
 Accommodation can be another budget breaker in Japan, but it doesn’t have to be.
 We’ve found decent value in Japan and stayed at some fantastic places.
-However, it’s very easy to go over your budget by staying at designer hotels, ryokans, or traveling during the high season.
+However, it’s effortless to go over your budget by staying at designer hotels, ryokans, or traveling during the high season.

-The first thing I want to stress is that if you really really want to score a good deal in Japan you should travel during the offseason.
-In most places (besides ski resort towns like Niseko and Hakuba), this means between November – March.
+I want to stress that if you want to score a good deal in Japan, you should travel during the offseason.
+This means between November and March in most places (besides ski resort towns like Niseko and Hakuba).

 There are many different styles of accommodation in Japan.
 Ranging from traditional hostels, capsule hotels, standard guesthouses, hotels, and the creme de la creme – a Japanese Ryokan.